You ARE Unique, and Have Gifts to Contribute

 Over 20 People Have Lost their Lives & Close to 500-million Wildlife have Perished

 During my discussion, I said, “Maybe I can volunteer.”
-But as I was driving home, I realized I can do something NOW.
+But as I was driving home, I realized I could do something NOW.

 I decided to do a Facebook live-stream to share two powerful practices that relieve anxiety.

-My aim is to be of service to those who are immersed in the situation.
-And also to those who are watching, hearing, and talking about the fires, and are feeling helpless.
+My aim is to serve those who are immersed in the situation and also to those who are watching, hearing, and talking about the fires and feeling helpless.

-These two practices WORK, if you believe in them or not.
-And, it’s in times like these where we need a little faith.
+These two practices WORK, whether you believe in them or not.
+And it’s in times like these where we need a little faith to support our mental well-being.
 The practices are:

 Here's the full version of the edited livestream